 How to refinance student loans with bad credit

 If your credit isn’t in great shape, but you still want to try to refinance, your best option is refinancing student loans with a cosigner.
 This cosigner acts as a co-applicant to effectively guarantee payment to the lender if you can’t keep up with your monthly payments.

-If you have a loved one with great credit and income who is willing to cosign, it can help improve your chances of not only of getting approved for the loan, but also at a rate than can help you save significant money.
+If you have a loved one with great credit and income who is willing to cosign, it can improve your chances of getting approved for the loan and offered the lowest rates to help you save significant money.

 Also, some lenders offer cosigner release, which allows you to remove your cosigner after you’ve made a certain number of payments and meet the lender’s credit requirements on your own.
 So if you have bad credit but are in the process of improving your credit score, you may be able to apply for cosigner release down the road.